Indio, Bovey Tracey: Charles Aldenburg Bentinck (1810-1891)

-Henry Aldenburg Bentinck (born 1852-post 1937)
+Henry Aldenburg Bentinck (1852-1938)

-Henry Aldenburg Bentinck (born 1852), 2nd and eldest surviving son, of Indio, a barrister and Justice of the Peace for Devon.
+Henry Aldenburg Bentinck (1852-1938), 2nd and eldest surviving son, of Indio, a barrister and Justice of the Peace for Devon.
 In 1890 he married Alma Martha Paget, eldest daughter of Admiral Lord Clarence Edward Paget.
 In 1912 he installed electric lighting in Bovey Tracey Church, in memory of his parents, as is recorded on a marble wall tablet.

 The estate employed twenty staff, including five gardeners.

-Indio (with Indio Pond) was sold by the Bentinck family in 1939, with 1.5 miles of trout fishing on the River Bovey and 400 acres.
+Following his death in London in 1938, Indio (with Indio Pond) was sold by the Bentinck family in 1939, with 1.5 miles of trout fishing on the River Bovey and 400 acres.

 Today the house retains only about 25 acres of the original estate.
 The Indio Pottery (1750 -1836), situated to the east of pre-1850 house, was connected by a leat (c.
 1810-11) to the "Pond Garden Pottery" and the Indio Pond or Lakes.
 Indio Pond is today separately owned.